nullterminated/trylambda/README.md

 }
 ```

-And a unit test which only checks success will miss 21 of 24 branches.
+A unit test which only checks success will miss 21 of 24 branches.
 Using trylambda, this same expression can be rewritten as:

 ```java
 either(() -> trys(() -> DriverManager.getConnection(url),